beastgetssavvy13/10000-lines-sql/README.md

 ## Description:
-Created an application using React Hooks and Express Js Server.
+Created an repository using SQL ON MYSQL WORKBENCH.
 Feel free to reach out if any issues :raised_hands: